wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/client.rst

 use_source_ip
 ^^^^^^^^^^^^^

-Force manager to compute IP from agent message.
+Force manager to compute IP address from agent message.

 +--------------------+-------------------------------------+
 | **Default value**  | no                                  |